-Students can select only one study program during each of the master's and doctoral program except for the Nano Materials Technology Program and Creating Value Program, which can be chosen with another program.
+Students can select only one study program during each of the master's and doctoral program except for the Nano Materials Technology Program, Creating Value Program and Program for Sustainable Service Leadership Development, which can be chosen with another program.
 You cannot change programs once it's decided.

 The Specialized Technical courses for the programs might be offered differently and separately from the regular courses and there might be prerequisites.
-You must check the syllabi, class schedule etc. for details.
+You must check the syllabi, class schedule etc.

+for details.